History of Art at Cambridge

 Some familiarity with classical mythology and the Bible is invaluable for the study of the meaning of works of art.
 The admissions area of the Department website suggests other preparatory reading.

 Students may join History of Art from other Cambridge courses after Part I in another subject.
-It's possible to study one or two years of History of Art, either before or after another subject such as Theology and Religious Studies, English, Classics or Philosophy.
+It's possible to study one or two years of History of Art, either before or after another subject such as Theology, Religion and Philosophy of Religion; English; Classics or Philosophy.

 Our graduates are well equipped for employment in museums and art galleries, agencies for the care and conservation of monuments and heritage management, fine art dealing, publishing, advertising and the visual media, as well as for teaching.

-Our prominent graduates include the artists Antony Gormley and Marc Quinn; the model and actress Lily Cole; Dr Philip Rylands, Director of the Peggy Guggenheim Museum in Venice; Dr Charles Saumarez Smith CBE, Chief Executive of the Royal Academy in London; Sir Nicholas Serota, Director of the Tate Gallery; and the Hon James Stourton, former Chairman of Sotheby’s UK.
+Our prominent graduates include the artists Antony Gormley and Marc Quinn; the model and actress Lily Cole; Dr Philip Rylands, Director of the Peggy Guggenheim Museum in Venice; Dr Charles Saumarez Smith CBE, Chief Executive of the Royal Academy in London; Sir Nicholas Serota, Director of Tate; and the Hon James Stourton, former Chairman of Sotheby’s UK.